 You must give energy to the activities that you value … if you want those characteristics to grow.
 In the case of creativity, you can do your part by making sure that you catch your kids – while they are being creative.
 Don’t wait until the project is over; catch them while it’s happening.

-In this way, you invest your energy in what you really value.
+In this way, you invest your energy in what you value.
 This will ensure that you use every ounce of your influence to nurture those creative juices and to keep that muscle strong.

 Be the person you want your kids to be.